dtcenter/METplus/docs/Contributors_Guide/continuous_integration.rst

       }

-This example defines a use case group that contains the climate use case with index 2 and is marked to "run" for every push.
+This example defines a use case group that contains the climate use case with index 2 and is marked to run for every push.

 .. _cg-ci-subset_category: